 - Bake until a tester comes out clean, about 35 minutes.
 Let the cakes cool completely before removing from the pans.
 Remove the parchment paper and place one cake layer on a serving plate.

-- For the coconut pastry cream: In a food processor, pulse the coconut flakes ten times to slightly break up the strands.
+- In a food processor, pulse the coconut flakes 10 times to slightly break up the strands.
 Set aside.

 - In a medium saucepan over medium heat, combine the coconut milk, 1/4 cup (50g) of the sugar, salt, vanilla, and coconut extract and cook, stirring, nutil it simmers.